19hours/sg-statutes/Acts/Land Acquisition Act.md

 ### Power to take possession in cases of urgency

-17\.—(1) In cases of urgency, whenever the Minister directs him to do so, the Collector, though no such award had been made, may on the expiration of 7 days from the date of the notice under section 8, take possession of any land needed for any of the purposes specified in section 5(1).
+17\.—(1) In cases of urgency, whenever the Minister directs him to do so, the Collector, though no such award had been made, may on the expiration of 7 days from the later of the date of the notice published under section 8(1) or the date of the notice served under section 8(2), take possession of any land needed for any of the purposes specified in section 5(1).

+[Act 2 of 2012 wef 01/03/2012]

 (2) The Minister may, in his discretion, direct the Collector to take immediate possession of any land which is intended to be acquired under the provisions of this Act without the publication of a notification under section 5(1); but such a notification shall be published not later than 7 days after the Collector has taken possession of the land.